Equilibris/dissertation/proposal.typ

 The equivalence between the current implementation of `Cofix` and $M$ and the state-machine representation is the core of the project.
 The functions in both directions are given by $f : "corec"_"Pae" "dest"_"Sme"$ and $f^(-1) : "corec"_"Sme" "dest"_"Pae"$.
 The difficulty comes from proving $f compose f^(-1) = bb(1)$ and $f^(-1) compose f = bb(1)$.
-The proof of these equialities will be proven using bisimilarity, and other parts of the theory currently established for $M$ types.
+The proof of these equalities will be proven using bisimilarity, and other parts of the theory currently established for $M$ types.
 Simpler versions of this equivalence also exist for the simpler representation.